 Now we move on to the risk factors for different subtypes of stomach cancer.

-H. pylori infection is the most common stomach cancer risk factor for the individual variant.
+H. pylori infection is the most common cancer risk factor for the individual variant.

 Whereas, the diffuse variant of stomach cancer is not associated with H. pylori infection.

 Due to successful anti-H. pylori therapies available, the incidence of intestinal variant of stomach cancer is coming down.

 On the other hand, the incidence of diffuse variant is increasing.

 Dietary factors such as high salt or nitrate containing foods increase the incidence of intestinal variant of stomach cancer.

 Also, increased intake of smoked or packaged or processed food increases the incidence of intestinal subtype.

 Smoking is also a major risk factor for the intestinal subtype of stomach cancer, and the incidence increases with the intensity and duration of smoking.

 Any long-standing benign ulcers of the stomach may also increase the risk of developing intestinal subtype of stomach cancer.